guidoerfen/miniature-component/DIAGRAM.md

 * The two connections between `ComponentA` and `ComponentB` illustrate how *one* interface can be realized by connectiong multiple methods.

 All those public `provide` and `consume` methods in the component instances are all getter methods actually.
-You might consider them getters sitting on an castle wall on demand lowering down service staff on ropes in both directions, outside and inside of the castle.
+You might consider them getter-guards sitting on an castle wall on demand lowering down service staff on ropes in both directions, outside and inside of the castle.

 Don't misunderstand the method-call and instantiation arrows as data stream directions.